"We are working to move Missouri forward, and by focusing on

 Workforce & Education

 Governor Parson Understands the importance of education and workforce development to meet the needs of the future.
 Missouri has made major progress in these areas in recent years, and we must continue to take action, improve education, and provide more options for high-demand job training.
-From early childhood education to post-secondary opportunities, Governor Parson’s budget makes substantial investments aimed at giving more Missourians the education and training necessary to succeed fill the jobs of tomorrow.
+From early childhood education to post-secondary opportunities, Governor Parson’s budget makes substantial investments aimed at giving more Missourians the education and training necessary to succeed in filling the jobs of tomorrow.

 Maintaining our state’s roads, bridges, ports, and waterways is critical to ensuring we have the framework for success going forward, and while outstanding progress was made last year, there is still more to be done.
 Governor Parson’s budget reflects his continued commitment to revitalizing our infrastructure, calling for key investments in transportation as well as water resources, levee rehabilitation, and rural broadband.
 These investments will help strengthen Missouri's infrastructure system - a lifeline for transportation across the nation.